-Ana Carolina Avzaradel Szklo is Projects and Technical Advising Senior Manager at Conselho Empresarial Brasileiro para o Desenvolvimento Sustentável (CEBDS), since 2014.
+Ana Carolina Avzaradel Szklo is Institutional Development Director at Brazilian Business Council for Sustainable Development (in Portuguese CEBDS).
 At CEBDS, Ana Carolina is the focal point for WBCSD and responsible for the working groups, institutional projects and initiatives such as Action 2020; Energy Efficiency in Buildings; Sustainable Development Goals (SDGs); Leaders Council; Brazil Climate, Forests and Agriculture Coalition; and Cities.
 Ana Carolina also institutionally represents CEBDS in forums such as SDSN Brazil, as an Executive Committee member.
 Previously, she has worked as Senior Consultant in ICF International Climate Change and Sustainability department and as Technical Consultant in the Ministry of Science, Technology and Innovation in the Climate Change General Coordination and in the Designated National Authority.
 Ana Carolina participated in the multilateral climate change negotiations in the UNFCCC (COPs 15 and 16 and climate change conferences) and in the IPCC and international forums on biofuels (GBEP) as a member of the Brazilian delegation.
 She has also worked as a researcher in Centro Clima and as an Analyst in Globopar’s Corporate Finance department.
 Ana Carolina holds MSc in Environmental and Energy Planning, is an Economist and member of the Roster of Experts of the UNFCCC for the energy sector and Lead Reviewer for Annex I countries national inventories review and also a member of the Roster of Experts of the World Bank for the Partnership for Market Readiness.

 Sueli Mendes is coordinator of Events and Projects CEBDS since 1997.
 Masters degree in law, has experience in managing events and projects, fundraising, coordination of partnerships, and budget management.
 Has expertise in project management area for the third sector by FGV, and management of corporate social responsibility by Fundação Dom Cabral (FDC).

+Laura Albuquerque is a Technical Advisor at the Brazilian Business Council for Sustainable Development (CEBDS) and coordinates the Climate Change and Energy and Sustainable Finance working groups.
+Laura has a B.Sc. in Chemical Engineering from the Federal University of Rio de Janeiro (UFRJ) and holds a Master’s degree in Energy and Environmental Planning from COPPE / UFRJ.
+She worked as a consultant in Environmental Resources Management (ERM) and as a Sustainability analyst at Vale.
 Laura has experience in technical subsidies to add value to the commitments assumed by companies in the climate change area, such as GHG Inventory, GHG Reduction project portfolio, Action Plans for Target Achievement, Analysis of Climate Public Policies, among others.
 She also has certificates for auditing in ISCC (International Sustainability and Carbon Certification) and for validation and verification of CDM projects.
 In addition to the CEBDS, she collaborates with the website “Sustentabilidade Em Pauta” with sporadic articles.

 Ingrid Trigueiro is Bachelor in Public Relations from the State University of Rio de Janeiro (UERJ), post-graduated in Business Communications from the University Cândido Mendes and in Market Research and Public Opinion from UERJ.
 She has worked in the press office area of the Universidade Aberta da Terceira Idade (UnATI) and also in the internal communication area and in the press office of the National Cancer Institute (INCA) by FSB Communications for more than three years.
 Furthermore, she worked two more years in the FSB as press officer for “Fundo Vale” and “Projeto de Florestas Nacionais de Itaituba I e II” supported by the International Finance Corporation (IFC), Serviço Florestal Brasileiro, and BNDES.
 She has also worked in the organization of events, ceremonials and campaigns from the National Cancer Institute (INCA) by the Cancer Foundation.
 Currently, she has been press officer of the Brazilian Business Council for Sustainable Development (CEBDS), since 2015, being responsible for communication strategies to the press and its website.